 We have trained GP’s that are able to offer minor surgery procedures, this is carried out on the premises when appropriate.
 Please book a GP appointment to discuss this initially.

-We carry out all immunisations from baby vaccines through to tetanus and holiday vaccines.
-Appointments for these should be made with the practice nurses.
+We carry out all immunisations from baby vaccines through to Tetanus and holiday vaccines.
+Appointments for these should be made with one of the Practice Nurses.

 Blood tests can be taken at a variety of locations throughout Preston, please call in at reception to collect an information leaflet.